zsofiasomlai/pbx-group-security/content/challenges/competencies/drive-for-results.md

 ---
-title: Drive for Results
-key         : CP-DR
-level : ungraded
-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+title       : Drive for Results key         : CP-DR skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency questions :
     - "CP-DR-01: Describe a time when you tried to achieve a difficult professional goal.
 What obstacles did you encounter that made the goal difficult?"
     - "CP-DR-02: Describe a long-term project or assignment of which you took ownership.
 How did you make sure each milestone was achieved in a timely manner?"